-This coin, too, is as good as unreadable.
+Elias 192 Withers/Ford 212 Limoges, 2nd Issue This coin, too, is as good as unreadable.
 The double annulet we have indicated at the start of the obverse legend may well be a double pellet instead.
-What does seem clear is that there is no mint letter at the end of the obverse legend.

-A-13 1.09 g.
-Elias Type? (mint unknown)

-'''
+The L at the end of the obverse legend is not part of the word ANGL, but rather the mintmark for Limoges - it is raised slightly above, and is slightly smaller than the other letters - this is indicative of a mint letter and not an L as the final letter in an abbreviation for ANGLie (England).

+Elias 192 Withers/Ford 212?
+Limoges (?)

-OBV [...] €D ★ [...]
+OBV [...]
+QD ★ [...]
 PO [...]

-REV [...] [α...] [πQI ΤπΩ]
+REV [...]
+[Q...]
+[TQI TTQ]

-'''

 This coin is the most illegible of all the sterlings present and almost nothing can be learned from the legends.
-On the other hand, there does seem to be a single rosette present after ED on the obverse.
-Elias mentions a single rosette stop for his number 190a (Figeac), but the example here is too worn to be able to confirm the other characteristics listed at Elias 190a.
-The same is true of Elias 194c (Poitiers) and 200b (mint unknown).
+There does seem to be a single rosette present after ED on the obverse.
+This coin is probably also from Limoges, based on: (a) portrait style, (b) the upright of a mint letter visible and (c) what is legible on this coin conforms to the characteristics of known Limoges sterlings.

-A-14 0.94 g.
-Elias 196c var.
-(La Rochelle)

-OBV #8@D \ PO \ GIT \ R[EG \ π]ΩGL \ R REV 8PRI CPS πQV Tπ@

-Because of the condition of the coins, the attributions for the 11 Albecq sterlings are tentative at best, and the attribution of A-14 to the La Rochelle mint is no exception.
+Elias 196 c var.
+Withers/Ford 218-6 c La Rochelle OBV 4% CD + PO + GIT + R[EG + π]ΩGL + RREV 8PRI CIPS πQV TπC Because of the condition of the coins, the attributions for the 11 Albecq sterlings are tentative at best, and the attribution of A-14 to the La Rochelle mint is no exception.
 However, this coin does seem to match the characteristics of Elias 196c, although we would say that on A-14 the little cross can be found after every word.
+We are fairly certain that the obverse legend ends with an R.